Where can I learn more about the Genetic Counseling Admissions Match system?

 Is the residency of an applicant considered in the admissions process?

-No, it is not.
-We make no distinction in our admissions process between in-state, out-of-state or foreign applicants.
+No. We make no distinction in our admissions process between in-state, out-of-state, or international applicants.

 Can I visit the Genetic Counseling Program?

-Yes!
-If you are interested please call Dr. Beverly Yashar at (734) 763-2933.
-Your visit could include a meeting with the director of the program and other faculty members, as well as meeting current students if classes are in session.
+If you are interested in visiting, please contact us at [email protected] for the most recent information.
 The Genetic Counseling Program is on the Medical Campus.
 Central Campus is only a few blocks away and is the site of undergraduate classes as well as many student services.
 Walking tours of the Central Campus are available through the University.
-Call the Huetwell Visitors Center at (734) 647-5692 for information.
+Call the Huetwell Visitors Center at (734) 647-5692 for information or visit the Undergraduate Admissions website.

 How are my transcripts evaluated?

-Interviews are held during February and March in Ann Arbor, and are an opportunity for applicants to meet both faculty and students and to learn more about the program, the University, and Ann Arbor communities.
+Interviews are held in February, March and April.
+In 2024, all interviews will be virtual.
+Interviews are an opportunity for applicants to meet both faculty and students and to learn more about the program, the University, and Ann Arbor community.

 Are there additional experiences that could strengthen my application?

 Many of our successful applicants have taken the time to meet with practicing genetic counselors.
 This experience allows them to gather first-hand knowledge about the profession.
 If you live in a community that has genetic counselors, we encourage you to meet with them to talk about their professional experiences and, if possible, to job shadow.
 If this is not possible, then you might arrange to talk with a counselor via e-mail or over the phone.
 The information gathered can give you very helpful insights.
-You can find genetic counselors willing to talk with prospective students by going to the web site for the National Society of Genetic Counselors and clicking on the “Quick Link” entitled “Find a Genetic Counselor.”
-If you have this experience, please make sure to highlight this in your application, either in the essay or in your resume.
-If you do not have this experience, we encourage you to work to gain as much knowledge as you can about genetic counseling so that you have a good basis to the responses to the essay questions.
+You can find genetic counselors willing to talk with prospective students by going to the web site for the National Society of Genetic Counselors (www.nsgc.org) and clicking on “Find a Genetic Counselor.”
+If you have experience with the genetic counseling profession, please make sure to highlight this in your application.
+This includes detailing the specific experiences in your resume and reflecting on these experiences in your essay.
+If you do not have this experience, we encourage you to work to gain as much knowledge as you can about genetic counseling so that you have a good basis when responding to the essay questions.